wakinyanzi/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/README.md

-# Project Group OASIS — Starter Website & README Kit
+# Resilience for Rare Hydrologic Events Management — Innovation Summit 2025 (Group 15)

 This guide is written for people who may be brand new to GitHub.
 It will show you, step by step, how to use this repository as both: